Variability in mRNA Translation: A Random Matrix Theory Approach: Main Results

 In general, the convergence to the values in Theorem~\ref{thm:main} as~$n$ increases is slow, and computer simulations may require~$n$ values that exhaust the computer's memory before we are close to the theoretical values.
 The next example demonstrates a case where the convergence is relatively fast. \begin{Example} Recall that the probability density function of the half-normal distribution with parameters~$(\mu,\sigma)$ is

-Suppose that~$\s{X}$ has this distribution with parameters~$( \mu=1,\sigma= 0.1 )$.
-Note that~$||\s{X}^{-1/2}||_\infty =1$, so in this case Thm.~\ref{thm:main} implies that~$R$ converges with probability one to~$1/4$ as~$n$ goes to infinity.
-For~$n\in\{50,500,1000\}$, we numerically computed~$R$ using the spectral representation for~$10,000$ random matrices.
+\updt{This may be interpreted as a kind of normal distribution, but with support over~$[\mu,\infty)$ only}.
+Suppose that~$\s{X}$ has this distribution with parameters~$( \mu=1,\sigma= 0.1 )$. \updt{ Note that~$\s{X}^{-1/2}$ has support~$(0,1]$, so~$||\s{X}^{-1/2}||_\infty =1$.} In this case, Thm.~\ref{thm:main} implies that~$\s{R}_n$ converges with probability one to~$1/4$ as~$n$ goes to infinity.
+For~$n\in\{50,500,1000\}$, we numerically computed~$\s{R}_n$ using the spectral representation for~$10,000$ random matrices.
 Fig.~\ref{fig:hist_10000_4} depicts a histogram of the results.
 It may be seen that as~$n$ increases the histogram becomes ``sharper'' and its center converges towards~$1/4$, as expected. \end{Example}

-Theorem~\ref{thm:main} does not provide any information on the rate of convergence to the limiting value of~$R$.
+Theorem~\ref{thm:main} does not provide any information on the rate of convergence to the limiting value of~$\s{R}_n$.
 This is important as in practice~$n$ is always finite.
 The next result addresses this issue.
 For~$\epsilon>0$, let